dumux/dumux/examples/1ptracer/README.md

     auto onePGridVariables = std::make_shared<OnePGridVariables>(problemOneP, fvGridGeometry);
     onePGridVariables->init(p);
 ```
-#### Assemling the linear system
+#### Assembling the linear system
 We created and inizialize the assembler.
 ```cpp
     using OnePAssembler = FVAssembler<OnePTypeTag, DiffMethod::analytic>;
     auto assemblerOneP = std::make_shared<OnePAssembler>(problemOneP, fvGridGeometry, onePGridVariables);
     assemblerOneP->setLinearSystem(A, r);
 ```
-We assemble the local jacobian and the residual and stop the time needed, which is displayed in the terminal output, using the assembly timer.
+We assemble the local jacobian and the residual and stop the time needed, which is displayed in the terminal output, using the assemblyTimer.
 Further, we start the timer to evaluate the total time of the assembly, solving and updating.
 ```cpp
     Dune::Timer timer;
     Dune::Timer assemblyTimer; std::cout << "Assembling linear system ..." << std::flush;